 "So you really are back, then?" he found himself asking.

 "Depends on what you mean, but yes," she said, but didn't meet his eyes.
 They were silent again for a short time.
 "Do you think the Dark Lord is angry at people like us?
 You know, deserters," she asked suddenly and Snape stiffened.

-"I would expect that the Dark Lord has a bit more on his plate right now than tracking down old Death Eaters that didn't come back for round two.
+"I would expect that the Dark Lord has a bit more on his plate right now than tracking down old Death Eaters that didn't come back.
 He has new followers now," he replied stoically.